wrxco/chartbutler/README.md

 - The script is not affiliated with or endorsed by The Chart Locker project or MediaFire.

 ## Credit
+This utility accesses content hosted on:
+- The Chart Locker by Bruce Balan
+- Sailing Grace Charts by S/Y Grace
-This utility accesses content hosted on The Chart Locker by Bruce Balan.
-All rights to the original data belong to the Chart Locker website owner.
+All rights to the original data belong to the respective site owners.

 ## Acknowledgements
 This script was produced with the help of OpenAI Codex models (o3 and o4-mini).